genomic-medicine-sweden/jasen/README.md

 _Just Another System for Epityping using NGSs data_

+>[!WARNING]
+>**JASEN is in beta stage and the results are unverified.
+There is no guarantee that the pipeline can execute, output format consistency, or that it produces accurate results until there is an official 1.0 release.**

 Jasen produces results for epidemiological and surveillance purposes.
 Jasen has been developed for a small set of microbiota (primarily MRSA), but will likely work with any bacteria with a stable cgMLST scheme.